TrinityCore/tc-wiki/database/335/world/game_weather.md

 ## Description of fields

 ### zone
-This field contains the zone id from AreaTable.dbc that you wish to change the weather for.
+This field contains the [AreaTable ID](/files/DBC/335/areatable#id) of the zone that you wish to change the weather for.
 &nbsp;

 ### spring_rain_chance